monarch-initiative/mondo/docs/editors-guide/f-entities.md

 Always annotate synonyms with xrefs.
 Many of these are currently DOID, Orphanet, GARD, etc IDs.
 We will add more directly referencing a publication (PMID CURIEs in the format PMID:XXXXXXX).
 Also add editor ID where appropriate (ORCID, in format with http://, for example: http://orcid.org/0000-0001-5208-3432).

 Always indicate synonym scope (see below).
+Currently the following annotation properties are used:

+- hasExactSynonym
+- hasBroadSynonym
+- hasNarrowSynonym
+- hasRelatedSynonym

 These are incorrect in many places where they have been brought in externally. **Do not trust scope if there is no synonym xref other than DO**.

 ### Synonym scope: